Do Go On - 481 - Vere St. Leger Goold: The Irish Tennis Champion Murderer

 Thanks for coming out.

-Who's, we always ask by asking at our live shows, who's heard the podcast before?
+We always ask by asking our live shows,

 Brilliant.

-All right, other end of the scale, we always ask this, so don't be shy.
+Other end of the scale, we're always asked this,

-Give us a round
+Give us a round of applause.

 Always in the front row.

-Honestly, that is, I think, was that four from four in the front row.
+Honestly, that is, I think, was that four from four in the front row?

-Always taking up prime real estate.
-Honestly, there are people who want that chair, you
+Honestly, there are people who want that chair, you dog.

-dog.
 You get up and you stand at the back.

-report on a topic often suggested to us by one of the listeners.
+to report on a topic often suggested to us by one of the listeners.

 We go away, do a bit of research, then bring it back.